Expensify/App/docs/articles/expensify-classic/integrations/accounting-integrations/QuickBooks-Online.md

 After connecting QuickBooks Online to Expensify, you may receive a prompt to export all historical reports from Expensify.
 To export multiple reports at once, follow these steps:

-a.
-Go to the Reports page on the web.
+- Go to the Reports page on the web.

-b.
-Tick the checkbox next to the reports you want to export.
+- Tick the checkbox next to the reports you want to export.

-c.
-Click 'Export To' and select 'QuickBooks Online' from the drop-down list.
+- Click 'Export To' and select 'QuickBooks Online' from the drop-down list.

 If you don't want to export specific reports, click “Mark as manually entered” on the report.